hpc/pavilion2/docs/tests/run.rst

                     - {module: 'craype-hugepages2M', bytes: '2097152'}
         run:
             create_files:
-                # Basic example.
-Create a file, "data.in" in the build directory
+                # Create file, "data.in", in the build directory at runtime.
-                # at runtime.
                 - data.in
                     - 'line 1'
                     - 'line 2'